Life with Crohn’s disease can be difficult, particularly when it comes to watching what you eat.

-With so many foods to avoid, following a low-FODMAP diet can feel like there is nothing left to eat.
-What’s more is that trying new foods can be nerve-racking if you don’t know whether they’ll cause painful symptoms.
+With so many foods to avoid, following a low FODMAP diet may feel like there’s nothing left to eat.
+What’s more is that trying new foods may be nerve-racking if you don’t know whether they’ll cause painful symptoms.

 Whether you want to take them on-the-go or keep them handy in your fridge at home, these Crohn’s-friendly snack recipes are easy to make and easy to digest.

 Lactose-free yogurt parfait